KPFK

-KPFK (90.7 FM) is a listener-sponsored radio station based in North Hollywood, California, United States, which serves Southern California, and also streams 24 hours a day via the Internet.
-It was the second of five stations in the non-commercial, listener-sponsored Pacifica Foundation network.
+KPFK (90.7 FM) is a listener-sponsored radio station based in North Hollywood, California, which serves Southern California.
+It was the second of five stations in the non-commercial, listener-sponsored Pacifica Radio network.

 KPFK 90.7 FM began broadcasting in April 1959, twelve years after the Pacifica Foundation was created by pacifist Lewis Hill, and ten years after the network's flagship station, KPFA, was founded in Berkeley.
 KPFK also broadcasts on booster KPFK-FM1 along the Malibu coast, K258BS (99.5 MHz) in China Lake, K254AH (98.7 MHz) in Isla Vista and K229BO 93.7 MHz in Rancho Bernardo, San Diego.

 With its 110,000-watt main transmitter atop Mount Wilson, KPFK is one of the most powerful FM stations in the western United States.
 The station can be heard from the California/Mexico border to Santa Barbara to Ridgecrest/China Lake.
 A second 10-watt translator is licensed in Isla Vista, California, a census-designated place outside Santa Barbara.
 The transmitter for that station is located atop Gibraltar Peak, allowing its broadcast to be heard over a large portion of southern Santa Barbara County.

 Funding

-The station is part of the Pacifica Network which has 5 radio stations besides KPFK, and provides programming to over 150 affiliates.
+The station is part of the Pacifica Network which has 5 radio stations besides KPFK, and provides programming to over 200 affiliates.

 Operating costs are covered primarily by donations from listener-sponsors and sponsored events.
-The 501(c)3 non-profit station runs no paid commercial advertisements or sponsored programming.
-Memberships at a minimum donation of $25 allow participation in the election of Local Station Board members.
+The 501(c)(3) non-profit station runs no paid commercial advertisements or sponsored programming.
+Memberships at a minimum donation of $25 per year allow participation in the election of Local Station Board members.

+Pacifica lost Corporation For Public Broadcasting Funding after 2012 due to not submitting acceptable audited financial statements.
+This funding was previously spread between the five Pacifica stations.